Top 8 tips to get over a shopping addiction

 Online shopping makes overcoming a shopping addiction so much harder as everything is just a few clicks away, and while visiting a shopping website may give you a few minutes to unwind after work, you’ll end up buying something you don’t really need or can’t really afford.

-There’s plenty of other things you can do to pass the time and unwind and while you’re doing those things – you can block the websites that make you spend the most with BlockSite – no willpower required!
+There are plenty of other things you can do to pass the time and unwind and while you’re doing those things – you can block the websites that make you spend the most with BlockSite – no willpower required!

 BlockSite enables you to block websites – on desktop and mobile that waste your time, or in this case – fuel your addiction.
 Once they’re blocked if you try and visit them, you’ll be stopped.
 Couldn’t be easier to start overcoming that addiction after all eh?